GoldsteinE/classified/README.md

      first = "/path/to/first.key";
      second = "/path/to/second.key";
    };
+   # Do you need to spawn a separate systemd service for each file?
+Defaults to false
+   multipleServices = true;
    files = {
      top-secret = {
        # You can omit the `key` attribute if you have exactly one key configured